Maddox-zephyr/Winlink-Stations-Opencpn/README.md

 - Pyhamtools (https://github.com/dh1tw/pyhamtools)
 - gpxpy      (https://github.com/tkrajina/gpxpy)

-so do the following at a command promp (with a path to pip):
+so do the following at a command prompt (with a path to pip):

-  $ pip install pyhamtools
+  $ sudo pip install pyhamtools

-  $ pip install pygpx
+  $ sudo pip install pygpx

   Thanks to Colin ZS1RS for pointing me in the right direction.